Cram school: Taiwan

 Taiwan is well known for its cram schools.
-Nearly all students have some kinds of cram school to improve their skills.
+Nearly all students attend some kind of cram school to improve their skills.
 The meritocratic culture, which requires some skills testing for passports to college, graduate school, and even government service, is dominant on Taiwan's policy.

 Thailand

 Cram schooling in Thailand has become almost mandatory to succeed in high school or in the entrance examinations of universities.
 Cram schools in Thailand, which are called tutoring institutes, tutoring schools, special tutoring, or special classes for example, are widespread throughout the country.
 Some of them do not have instructors in class rooms in a traditional sense; students receive their tuition via television network, which can either relay a live session from another branch or replay a pre-recorded session.
 Parents generally encourage their children to attend these schools and they sometimes can be perceived as pushy.
 The system of cram school is currently blamed for discouraging pupils from independent studies.

 The main reason given by attending students is to increase understanding in their lessons.
 The secondary reason of junior high school students is to want to know faster techniques whereas the reason of senior ones is to prepare for exam.
 The most attended subjects are mathematics for juniors and English language for seniors.
 Average expense per course is about 2,001–3,000 baht.

 Most of the students in the top universities of Thailand have attended at least one cram class, especially in science-based faculties such as science, engineering, medicine, and pharmacy.

 Dek siw, those who failed in their first year, spend the whole following year studying at home or at a cram school for a better chance of going to a top university like Chulalongkorn University, Thammasart University, Kasetsart University, Mahidol University, or King Mongkut's University of Technology Thonburi.